-When the Soviet Union hosted the 1980 Olympics, the sailing portion was held in Tallinn and a large amphitheater was built to accommodate the spectators.
+When the Soviet Union hosted the 1980 Olympics, the sailing races were held in Tallinn and a large amphitheater was built to accommodate the spectators.
 Abandoned for decades, the structure has since become a second home to local graffiti artists and the more adventurous tourists.

 I recommend going at sunset because the views over the baltic sea are incredible.
-Most likely you'll encounter local kids partying and hanging out in the area (btw you have free access to the entire place so there's no limit as to where you can climb).
+Most likely you'll encounter local kids siping a cold beer or drinking the local liquor Vana Tallinn (btw you have free access to the entire place so there's no limit as to where you can climb).

 Address: 20 Mere Puiestee, Tallinn, 10111, Estonia